Introduction and Inspirations

 Unary Operators

-An unary operator is, as its name suggests, an operator that expects just one operand.
-Bleach has two operators that fall in this category.
+These operators expects just 1 operand.
+Bleach has 2 operators that fall in this class.

 Arithmetical

-Negation (-): Negates the value of an operand of type num.
+): Negates the value of an operand of type num

 let number = 5;